Justin01Wu/WebApp/README.md

 # WebApp

-This is a collection of some kind web app beased on Java and Javascript technology
+This is a collection of some kind web apps beased on Java and Javascript technology